CMSC320 – Fall 2024 (Section 0201)

 Assignments

 All the Assignments will be posted on Piazza/ ELMS.
 Instructions will appear over the course of the semester.
-Most assignments get released on the second day lecture material gets presented and are due two or three weeks after that.
-In Addition, we will use Zybook for CMSC 320: Introduction to Data Science as a part of most assignments.
-More details will be provided in class.
+Most assignments get released on one or two days before the lecture material gets presented and are due one or two weeks after that.

 # Description Date Released Date Due

-Homework 5 Regression, Gradient Descent and Neural Network April 02 (April 16)(April 18)
+Homework 5 Regression, Gradient Descent and Neural Network Oct 29 Nov 19

-There will be a group final project/tutorial with a maximum of three persons in each group.
+There will be a group final project/tutorial with a maximum of four to six (four is recommended) persons in each group.
 Keep in mind that this is a semester-long project/tutorial for this course, and you should strive to make it your best work possible.
 It will be graded to a higher standard than the rest of the homework, considering that you have had the chance to practice these skills beforehand.
 Project details will be posted on Piazza/ELMS.
+It will be your responsibility to decide project topic as well as project partners.

 # Description Date Released Date Due

-Checkpoint 3 Final deliverable of DS Project Feb 08 May 07
+Checkpoint 3 Final deliverable of DS Project Sep 05 Dec 03(NO EXTENSION/LATE SUBMISSION IS ALLOWED))

 Academic Integrity